Ten Day Ski Getaway: Montana's Local Gems

 Explore Anaconda

-Awake early in Red Lodge and eat breakfast at The Pollard, The Wild Table, Prindy’s Place or Café Regis—you’ve got a four-hour drive to the Anaconda/Philipsburg area.
-Don’t miss a visit to the old Anaconda Copper Mining Company smelter stack, which is one of the tallest free-standing brick structures in the world.
-Warm up at Smelter City Brewing and enjoy dinner at Barclay II Supper Club, O’Bella!, The Haufbrau, or Firefly Café.
-Overnight in Anaconda at Sugar Loaf Lodge & Cabins, The Forge Hotel or Copperhead Lodge.
-Alternative Day 3 options include stops in Big Timber, Livingston, Bozeman, Three Forks and Butte.
+Awake early in Red Lodge and get a good breakfast at The Wild Table, Prindy’s Place or Café Regis — you’ve got a four-hour, hopefully snowy drive to the Anaconda/Philipsburg area ahead.
+You can always break up the trip with stops in Big Timber, Livingston, Bozeman, Three Forks or Butte.
+Once in Anaconda, don’t miss a visit to Anaconda Stack State Park to see the old Anaconda Copper Mining Company smelter stack, the town’s iconic landmark and one of the tallest free-standing brick structures in the world.
+Warm up at Smelter City Brewing and enjoy dinner at O’Bella! or Barclay II Supper Club.
+Overnight in Anaconda at Sugar Loaf Lodge & Cabins (for an off-the-grid experience), The Forge Hotel or the boutique Copperhead Lodge.

 Day 4